 The National LGBTQ+ Bar’s Law Student Congress is the only national LGBTQ+ law student organization in the nation.
 It is involved in organizing the National LGBTQ+ Bar Association’s Annual Lavender Law® Conference & Career Fair and administering the annual Michael Greenberg Writing Competition and Student Leadership Award.
 The Law Student Congress promotes regional and national interaction between LGBTQ+ law students and lawyers and helps LGBTQ+ students build contacts within the profession.
 It also engages in activism of concern to law students.

-The Law Student Congress is led by an Executive Board, with two Co-Chairs (who shall be either 2L or 3L law students), a Secretary (who shall be either a 1L or a 2L law student), and a number of at-large Board Members which may range from 4-8 (At-Large members may be either 1L, 2L or 3L law students).
+The Law Student Congress is led by an Executive Board, with either one Chair or two Co-Chairs (who shall be either 2L or 3L law students), a Secretary, a Treasurer, and a number of at-large Board Members which may range from 4-8 (At-Large members may be either 1L, 2L or 3L law students).
 All Executive Board members shall be active law student members of the National LGBTQ+ Bar Association.
-The Executive Board sets the agenda for the Law Student Congress, in conjunction with and with the support of the Chief Program Officer of the National LGBTQ+ Bar.
+The Executive Board sets the agenda for the Law Student Congress, in conjunction with and with the support of the Programs Manager, Patrick O’Brien, and, Chief Program & Policy Officer, Judi O’Kelley, of the National LGBTQ+ Bar.

-For more information about the Student Congress, please contact Co-Chairs Danielle LeGrand and Mari Nemec.
+For more information about the Student Congress, please contact Chair, Wenxi Lu (she/her) at email@example.com.

 Law Student Congress Board